Robert H. Sheinberg, D.P.M., F.A.C.F.A.S., D.A.B.F.A.S.

 These are intraoperative pictures of removal of a painful spur in the back of the heel bone that failed conservative treatment.

 This is an intraoperative pic of a heel spur in the back of the heel prior to resection.
-It is next to the instrument on the bottom right. he spur causes pain, as it irritates the Achilles tendon.
+It is next to the instrument on the bottom right.
+The spurs cause pain, as it irritates the Achilles tendon.

 This is the bone cut performed to remove the spur and bone that causes pain.